 The Visitors Center also has restrooms, and much to the joy of Appalachian Trail (AT) hikers, hot showers.
 In fact, people hiking the AT often call the Visitor's Center the "Fontana Hilton".

 The Visitors Center includes some really nice overlook areas for viewing the Dam from the top, and also includes a gift shop, and an upper deck that provides a higher view of the Dam itself.
 The center is open from 9 a.m. to 6 p.m. daily from May through October except for major holidays.
-The center is staffed by Tennessee Valley Authority (TVA) retirees.
-The TVA built the Dam.

 If you walk towards the Dam from the Visitors Center, you'll reach the two spillways.
 These very long and wide tunnels were used to divert the Little Tennessee River during construction, but now serve to handle any excess water in Fontana Lake.
 While rare, the TVA does open the gates, and allow water to "spill" down the massive concrete tunnels, where it sprays out into the river below the power plant.